On this page

 A child or young person in custody is still treated as part of your household unless s/he does not intend to return to live with you or is likely to be absent for more than 52 weeks.
 If s/he is likely to be absent for more than 52 weeks, your housing benefit may be reduced.
 In this case, you can challenge the decision on the grounds that there are exceptional circumstances and the absence is unlikely to be substantially more than 52 weeks.

 If the person in prison is an adult son or daughter who you no longer receive child benefit for, or another adult aged over 18 who was living with you, it may also affect your housing benefit if s/he is sentenced to more than 13 weeks, or on remand for more than 52 weeks awaiting trial or sentence.
 In some cases, this can mean that your housing benefit goes down because you are treated as having a spare room and may be affected by the ‘bedroom tax’, and in other cases it may go up because there is no deduction for another adult living with you.
-If you are severely disabled, you may also be entitled to an additional amount in other benefits because you do not have any other adults living with you.
+If you are severely disabled, you may also be entitled to an additional amount in housing benefit or pension credit because you do not have any other adults living with you.

 You should notify the local authority that pays housing benefit if a member of your household is likely to be in prison for more than 13 weeks.
-It may also affect your council tax, as you may qualify for a single adult discount.
+If housing benefit does not meet your rent in full because of the ‘bedroom tax’ or any other reason, you should apply for a discretionary housing payment from your local authority.
+It may also affect your council tax, as you may qualify for a single adult discount, and council tax reduction may be affected.

 What to do if your partner goes to prison